feefladder/ahf/docs/PhysicalScienceBasis/PhysicalScienceBasis.rst

  #. readily soluble and soil-bound nutrients are completely leeched from the top layer
  #. good soil structure reduces erosion

+Influence of erosion on soil organic carbon and plant growth has been modelled by

 Salinity modelling
 ------------------

 text

 .. uml::